-Currently, models of land use change from biofuel production rely either on basic assumptions about the extent to which biofuel production displaces other uses of the feedstock, or use agricultural models including FAPRI and FASOM (references needed here).
+The environmental impacts of this mandate (net energy budget, effect on corn based commodities, greenhouse emissions, etc.) are unresolved, significant (110th US Congress, 2007b), and addressed elsewhere (Tilman, Socolow, Foley, Hill, Larson, Lynd, Pacala, Reilly, Searchinger, Somerville and Williams, 2009).
+Currently, models of land use change from biofuel production either use basic assumptions about the extent to which biofuel production displaces other uses of the feedstock, or use agricultural economic models (Keeney and Hertel, 2009), (Agency, 2007), (Thompson W., 2009), (De La Torre Ugarte D. G., 2007).
 As biofuel production grows, there is potential to validate the assumptions of these models using data on crop production and biofuel production.
-We develop that methodology here.